FANTASTIC TALES!

 I stood, arms raised high in a V, legs planted wide, I turned slowly in a circle so that my entire body would be bathed in that heat, and I asked Mama Pele for healing from all that had gone before.

-My fucked up, grief stricken, hypervigilant, angry childhood.
+Healing from my fucked up, grief stricken, hypervigilant, angry childhood.
 The hearts I had broken and my own broken heart, and all that I had done for which I needed to be forgiven.
 I asked that it be sucked out of me then and there, by the flowing magnetism of Pele’s power, and I offered her as payment, my tears.

 * * *